• Skip to primary navigation

 • Like these dinner rolls, this recipe only requires 30 minutes of prep time.

-• This recipe yields 8 sticky buns, enough to feed your family, a group of friends, or to have delicious leftovers!
+• This recipe yields 8 sticky buns, enough to feed your family on Christmas morning, a group of friends for a special occasion, or just to have delicious leftovers!

-• Leftover sticky buns will last up to 2 days at room temperature, and you can microwave them to enjoy them again.
+• Leftover sticky buns will last up to 2 days, covered well in plastic wrap, at room temperature, and you can microwave them to enjoy them again.

 overhead shot of sticky bun on a white plate.